 In the Book of Job we are told that he suffered tremendous lost of family and wealth in one day.
 Job's response: The Lord give, and the Lord has taken away; blessed be the name of the Lord (Job 1:21).
 Job's health remained but was later attacked as well.

 Job was described as perfect and upright, who feared God, and shunned evil (Job 1:1).
 Job did not know who or what caused all the misfortune to befall him; the furnace of affliction to overtake him, but stated: He (or God) knows the way that I take and when he has tried me, I will come forth as gold (John 23:10).

 We are seeing record breaking disasters taking place that affects the livelihood of many, with tremendous loss, even the taking of lives.
-For some the furnace of affliction is in the loss of what it took years to accumulate; and as Job losing all in a brief period of time.
+For some the furnace of affliction is in the loss of what it took years to accumulate; and as Job losing all in but a moment of time.

-Job knew that he would come of of his affliction pure as gold.
-He was brought under the strict examination, by others, but doubted not that he should be acquitted to shine forth as gold.
-He knew that God had knew the integrity of his heart, and though tried again and again, would come forth as gold, cleared of all charges, and able to stand the strictest scrutiny.
+Job knew that he would come out of his affliction pure as gold.
+He was brought under the strict examination, by his friends, but doubted not that he would be acquitted to shine forth as gold.
+He knew that God had knew the integrity of his heart, and able to stand the strictest scrutiny.

 We are seeing many in the furnace of affliction today; being charged with accusations in an attempt to destroy.
 Character assassination is running full steam; with little supportive documentation to towards the charges being made.

 It is unfortunate that many in the world today are losing an important ingredient commanded in God's Word: You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 And you shall love your neighbor as yourself (Matthew 22:27-29).
 Neighbor is defined as one's fellowman.